 UPDATE: Lacking community donations, funding for the COVID-19 Impact Fund has been depleted and we are unable to complete any additional requests for rent/mortgage or utility payments as of December 22.

 We are doing our best to mitigate the immediate impact of the pandemic, and looking for ways to respond, recover and rebuild our community.

 HOW YOU CAN HELP

 As coronavirus reverberates across hospitals, offices, schools, and homes, we are reminded of our most basic shared value.
 We know that all of us depend on each other for a healthy community.
 The same priority guides our concern for those most economically vulnerable in a pandemic.
 This includes the families of hospitality, retail and other hourly workers, among others.

-With public events, schools and workplaces shuttering as the pandemic unfolds, hourly, low-wage workers will experience unprecedented financial hardship.
+Many workers are experiencing unprecedented financial hardship.
 The problem is acute for hospitality workers, retail workers, and other hourly workers, many living paycheck to paycheck, with no clear options for recouping lost wages.

 United Way of Greater Stark County's COVID-19 Impact Fund is a dedicated resource for working families affected by the pandemic.
-We will mobilize these funds to provide financial assistance to help meet families' basic needs during the pandemic.
+We mobilize these funds to help provide families' basic needs during the pandemic.

 If you would like to send in a check instead of donating online, please make the check out to United Way of Greater Stark County COVID-19 Impact Fund.